Seceventspen/Alternativesec/_posts/2017-11-29-WiFi-Overview-&-Testing-Refresher.md

 **WPA -** WiFi Protected Access.
 Successor to WEP with improved security.
 WPA uses a 256-bit shared key with each device deriving its 128-bit key.
 WPA included message integrity checks to determine whether or not the an attacker has captured/altered packets between the AP and Client and the TKIP (Temporal Key Integrity Protocol).
 TKIP was later supersede by Advanced Encryption Standard (AES).
 WPA has also been compromised, with publicly documented POC's available to reference and as of 2006 has been officially superseded by WPA2.
 It is still common to see WPA networks in use!

-**WPA2 -** This standard has increased security by enforcing the mandatory use of AES and CCMP (counter Cipher Mode with Block Chaining Message), though TKIP is still available as a fallback mechanism for interoperability.
-There have not been many publicly documented WPA2 vulnerabilities other than the WPS (WiFi protected SetUp) attack vector was documented, more info [here](https://scotthelme.co.uk/wifi-insecurity-wps/), up to the point of the **'Krack'** exploit being published, more info can be found [here](https://www.krackattacks.com).
+**WPA2 -** This standard has increased Wirless security by enforcing the mandatory use of AES and CCMP (counter Cipher Mode with Block Chaining Message), though TKIP is still available as a fallback mechanism for interoperability.
+There have not been many publicly documented WPA2 vulnerabilities other than the WPS (WiFi protected SetUp) attack vector which is publicly documented (more info [here](https://scotthelme.co.uk/wifi-insecurity-wps/)), up to the point of the **'Krack'** exploit being published in 2017, more info can be found [here](https://www.krackattacks.com).

-WPA2 with AES, at a minimum, should be the main implementation for SOHO environments and for Enterprise level environments, at a minimum, should be WPA2 with EAP-TLS (Extensible Authentication Protocol - Transport Layer Security).
+As a rule of thumb, WPA2 with AES, at a minimum, should be the main implementation for SOHO environments and for Enterprise level environments, at a minimum, should be WPA2 with EAP-TLS (Extensible Authentication Protocol - Transport Layer Security).
+Though enterprise environments may have specific client requirements and therefore you may encounter different set-ups!

 **Components of a Wireless Network**